 By using the Trip Tek control panel (located above the dash radio), you can scroll through the various menus on the rear vision monitor screen to select the information you seek, and to program and reset service interval reminders.

-For detailed operating instructions, please refer to the Trip Tek operators guide supplied with your new Essex.
+For detailed operating instructions, please refer to the Trip Tek operator's guide.